TheDataStation/ver/dindex_store/backend summary.md

 * Easy to use and easy to setup.

 Cons:
-* The graph is stored in the memory, can create headache with large datasets.
+* The graph is stored in the memory, large dataset will consume a lot of memory.
-* I think it has a poor performance for finding neighborhood
+* Not so good performance for finding neighborhood

 License:
 LGPLv3

 Notes:
-We can reduce the memory workload by moving unnecessary part of the vertex property to disk by using conventional database (i’m currently trying to do it in sqlite and postgres).
-Only leaving the essential part of the properties to enable graph method (path finding, n-hop neighborhood).
+* We can reduce the memory workload by moving unnecessary part of the vertex property to disk by using conventional database.
+Only leaving the essential part of the properties to enable faster graph query (path finding, n-hop neighborhood).
+* But by doing so, we increase the complexity of our backend, and implementing it on graph-tool have been quite a challenge.

 ---